viam-labs/viamcodelabs/README.md

 #### Tips

-- Review the [sample.md](site/viamguides/src/sample/sample.md) file to learn more about how to structure your QuickStart for the claat tool.
+- Review the [sample.md](site/viamguides/src/sample/sample.md) file to learn more about how to structure your Codelab for the claat tool.
-- You can see the supported Quickstart categories [here](site/app/styles/_overrides.scss).
+- You can see the supported Codelabs categories [here](site/app/styles/_overrides.scss).
 If you want to suggest a new category please create a GitHub issue.
 - Check out [how to use VS Code to write markdown files](https://code.visualstudio.com/docs/languages/markdown)

-## How do I get my Viam Quickstart on [viam.com/quickstarts](https://viam.com/quickstarts)?
+## How do I get my Viam Codelabs on [viam.com/codelabs](https://viam.com/codelabs)?

 1. Fork this repository
 1. Clone it to your local system
 1. Make your updates on your locally cloned repo
-1. Run the site locally again via `npm run serve` and make sure your QuickStart guide shows up as you expect it.
+1. Run the site locally again via `npm run serve` and make sure your Codelab guide shows up as you expect it.
 Pay close attention to the layout and format.
-If you are unsure, use this [QuickStart](https://quickstarts.snowflake.com/guide/getting_started_with_dataengineering_ml_using_snowpark_python/index.html#0) as a template to follow.
+If you are unsure, use this [Codelab](https://quickstarts.snowflake.com/guide/getting_started_with_dataengineering_ml_using_snowpark_python/index.html#0) as a template to follow.
 1. Push the updates back to your repo
 1. Open this repository on GitHub.com
 1. Click the Pull Request button to open a new pull request